REDS: Resource-Efficient Deep Subnetworks for Dynamic Resource Constraints: Abstract

 \section{Abstract}

-Deep models deployed on edge devices frequently encounter resource variability, which arises from fluctuating energy levels, timing constraints, or prioritization of other critical tasks within the system.
-State-of-the-art machine learning pipelines generate resource-agnostic models, not capable to adapt at runtime.
-In this work we introduce Resource-Efficient Deep Subnetworks (\reds) to tackle model adaptation to variable resources.
-In contrast to the state-of-the-art, \reds use structured sparsity constructively by exploiting permutation invariance of neurons, which allows for hardware-specific optimizations.
-Specifically, \reds achieve computational efficiency by (1) skipping sequential computational blocks identified by a novel iterative knapsack optimizer, and (2) leveraging simple math to re-arrange the order of operations in \reds computational graph to take advantage of the data cache. \reds support conventional deep networks frequently deployed on the edge and provide computational benefits even for small and simple networks.
-We evaluate \reds on six benchmark architectures trained on the \googlespeech, \fmnist and \cifar datasets, and test on four off-the-shelf mobile and embedded hardware platforms.
-We provide a theoretical result and empirical evidence for \reds outstanding performance in terms of submodels' test set accuracy, and demonstrate an adaptation time in response to dynamic resource constraints of under 40$\mu$s, utilizing a 2-layer fully-connected network on Arduino Nano 33 BLE Sense.
+Deep learning models deployed on edge devices frequently encounter resource variability, which arises from fluctuating energy levels, timing constraints, or prioritization of other critical tasks within the system.
+State-of-the-art machine learning pipelines generate resource-agnostic models that are not capable to adapt at runtime.
+In this work, we introduce Resource-Efficient Deep Subnetworks (\reds) to tackle model adaptation to variable resources.
+In contrast to the state-of-the-art, \reds leverages structured sparsity constructively by exploiting permutation invariance of neurons, which allows for hardware-specific optimizations.
+Specifically, \reds achieves computational efficiency by (1) skipping sequential computational blocks identified by a novel iterative knapsack optimizer, and (2) taking advantage of data cache by re-arranging the order of operations in \reds computational graph. \reds supports conventional deep networks frequently deployed on the edge and provides computational benefits even for small and simple networks.
+We evaluate \reds on eight benchmark architectures trained on the Visual Wake Words, Google Speech Commands, Fashion-MNIST, CIFAR-10 and ImageNet-1K datasets, and test on four off-the-shelf mobile and embedded hardware platforms.
+We provide a theoretical result and empirical evidence demonstrating \reds' outstanding performance in terms of submodels' test set accuracy, and demonstrate an adaptation time in response to dynamic resource constraints of under 40$\mu$s, utilizing a fully-connected network on Arduino Nano 33 BLE.